 Monuments of architecture

 - Neiafu St. Joseph's Cathedral – Vava'u.
-Beautiful and ornate, white church, established by Marists – zealous catholic missionaries in the middle fo 19th century.
+Beautiful and ornate, white church, established by Marists – zealous catholic missionaries in the middle of the 19th century.

 - Royal Palace in Tonga – Tongatapu, Nuku'alofa.
 Ornate wooden building, constructed in 1867.